Why Would ANYONE Want To Go To Church?

 Great place to raise a family.

 If you’re trying to grow your children in today’s toxic environment, you probably already know the odds are stacked against you.
 Our kids are sent out as sheep among the wolves in a world of drugs, sex, hatred and violence.
 And that’s just what they experience on television.
-When you add the perversions of the Internet, the competitive drama of school life and peer pressure it’s no wonder they are facing such a high risk of suicides, chronic depression, substance abuse and teenage pregnancies.
+When you add the perversions of the Internet and social media, the competitive drama of school life and peer pressure it’s no wonder they are facing such a high risk of suicides, chronic depression, substance abuse and teenage pregnancies.
 Raising your kids in a church environment helps give them a “code” which can carry them through the difficult times of life.
 Those times when you’re not around.
 Your children will also develop healthy friendships and get an entire church family willing to wrap their arms around them, keeping them safe.
 This is priceless assistance for you during your parenting excursion.

 Place to strengthen your marriage.